abstractFlo/atlas-docs/documentation/di-container/decorator.md

 ### @Module

 The **@Module** decorator is the most used custom decorator.
-This decorator handle all your other module imports and components.
+This decorator handles all your other module imports and components.
 It combines the autoloading feature and **@StringResolver**

 {% tabs %}
 {% tab title="index.ts" %}